jdgwf/ffg-sw-genesys-helpers/README.md

 All other original material in this work is copyright 2019 by Jeffrey Gordon and published under the GPL.

 Star Wars and its logo are owned by Lucasfilm.

+Some names and descriptions in the ./Data diretory are also not covered by the GPL as the text and descriptions may be owned by Fantasy Flight Games.